Life goes on….Brah!

 La la how the life goes on!

-Worked seamlessly from the shoulders-down, the pullover’s set-in sleeves are created simultaneously with the upper bodice in a technique originally described by Barbara Walker (no seaming!).
+Worked seamlessly from the shoulders-down, the pullover’s set-in sleeves are created simultaneously with the upper bodice in a technique originally described by Barbara Walker (photo tutorial included).
 See both Valine and Prescott for the same technique.
 Stripes in 3 colors keep the knitting fun, though it also looks smashing in a solid color.

 Shaping for this fitted pullover is accomplished at the sides to avoid any bending of the stripes at the front or back of the garment.
 The pattern includes a section on customizing the fit to your own preferences as well as a how-to (in a separate pdf) for adding horizontal bust darts for additional tailoring.
 Special consideration must be given to creating HBDs on a striped sweater to avoid interrupting the stripe pattern with short rows.